GaryFH/RepDataStormStudy/RepDataStormStudy.md

 ```

-####985 different types of weather events - future investigations may want to look and combining some of these events (i.e all heat related events and/or flood related events).
+#### There are 985 different types of weather events in the data - future investigations may want to look and combining some of these events (i.e all heat related events, Hurricane&Hurricane/Typhoon and/or flood&storm-surge, related events) to see additional patterns.
 The following code produces a plot that shows the top eight weather events based on fatalities.

 ```r